Chirag language

-Chirag (Chirag: xarʁnilla kub) is a language in the Dargin dialect continuum spoken in Dagestan, Russia.
-It is often considered a divergent dialect of Dargwa.
+Chirag (Chirag: хьаргънилла, xarʁnilla kub) is a language in the Dargin dialect continuum spoken in Dagestan, Russia.
+It is spoken around the village of Chirag, but some speakers have moved to Kaspiysk.
+Chirag is often considered a divergent dialect of Dargwa, despite not being mutually intelligible with literary Dargwa.
 Ethnologue lists it under the dialects of Dargwa but recognizes that it may be a separate language.

 Classification

 Based on lexical similarity, Chirag is usually classified as a separate language from other varieties of Dargwa.
 It has 67% lexical similarity with the North-Central group, 77.6% with the South group, and 69% with Kaitag; within the South group, it has 84% lexical similarity with Qunqi Amuq.
+It was apparently the first language to diverge from Proto-Dargwa.